ccluett/website/content/toroidal.md

 ## Integration

 This codebase is being developed as a modular tool.
-It is intended to integrate with the established open-source propeller design framework **OpenProp**, providing capabilities for generating toroidal geometries that can then be used within broader design and analysis workflows.
+It is intended to integrate with the established open-source propeller design framework OpenProp, providing capabilities for generating toroidal geometries that can then be used within broader design and analysis workflows.

 **Implementation Note on Chord/Pitch Distribution:**